 After Your Trip

 If you still have a complaint after you return home, we suggest that you first review the materials you were given by the travel firm to determine the validity of your claim.
 Realize that some events, such as bad weather, are beyond the control of any company.
 If you are satisfied that your complaint has merit, write a letter to the firm that you feel is responsible.
 Provide adequate detail to substantiate your complaint, as well as the steps you feel should be taken to rectify the problem.
-Be realistic in your request and send a copy of this letter to your travel agent.
+Be realistic in your request and send a copy of this letter to your travel advisor.

 Pursuing Your Complaint

 Sometimes your complaint cannot be satisfied by dealing directly with the firm involved, or perhaps you cannot get a response to your email or letter.
-You may wish to contact a Better Business Bureau, a government consumer affairs office, or the Consumer Affairs Department of the American Society of Travel agents.
+You may wish to contact a Better Business Bureau, a government consumer affairs office, or the Consumer Affairs Department of the American Society of Travel Advisors.
 One of the main functions of ASTA's Consumer Affairs Department is the informal mediation of travel-related complaints on behalf of consumers.
 Before the Department will become involved in a dispute, it first determines that the complaint meets the following criteria:

 - Your complaint must be a travel-related dispute against a member of ASTA.
 We can not process a complaint against a non-member travel firm.
 You may check a firm's membership status by searching ASTA's Verify a Member directory.
 If the firm has represented to you that they are an ASTA member, but you could not find the firm listed in our directory, contact ASTA's Consumer Affairs Department at firstname.lastname@example.org.